< Back to Your Workplace

 Consult the ANMF (SA Branch) regularly regarding concerns or queries about any potential disputes.
 Try to resolve issues by discussion and negotiation, however, always seek ANMF (SA Branch) advice and support if you are unsure or need further assistance.

-As a WSR or PDPR you are entitled to recognition and respect for the important role you play.
+As a WSR you are entitled to recognition and respect for the important role you play.

 Your employer is required to support your role by: